minu-dev/ARU/README.md

 <br>

 ***2. Upload***
-Unzip the downloaded files and upload *update.py* file which is in the *Source* folder.
+Unzip the downloaded files and upload *update.py* file which is in the *Source* folder to the root folder.
 <br>
 <div align="center">
 <img src="Image/Upload.png" width="300px">